bestephe/loom/conf/docker/README.md

-## Miscellaneous testing and configuration guide for the Loom experiments that use docker containers
+## Testing and Configuration guide for using docker containers with virtio-user

+Note: for some reason using both testpmd and BESS in these experiments can forward pings but causes problems with TCP traffic.

+Note: When ethtool is used to disable TSO and checksum offloading then the testpmd approach works.

 ### Step 0: Install packages and libraries